What are the best places for winter sun in Europe? Continue readings, and I will reveal them all!

 GOOD TO KNOW: The Douro Valley is another great place to go for wine tasting.

-With average temperatures between 13 and 18 degrees Celsius, the Azores are a great place to visit for winter sun in Europe, and absolutely perfect for lovers of nature, adventure and hiking.
+With average temperatures between 13 and 18 degrees Celsius, the Azores are a great place to visit during the European winter, and absolutely perfect for lovers of nature, adventure and hiking.
 Places like Terceira, the biggest city, Faial, Pico and Sao Jorge, where you will find some lovely small towns are must-visit.

 Other places you should explore include Sao Miguel, where you can hike to Boca do Inferno in Sete Cidades; Lagoa do Fogo, a gorgeous lake from where you can enjoy views of the Atlantic Ocean; and Lagoa do Congro, another splendid lake.